awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

  When you use IAM authentication with RDS Proxy, set up your database users to authenticate with regular user names and passwords\.
 The IAM authentication applies to RDS Proxy retrieving the user name and password credentials from Secrets Manager\.
 The connection from RDS Proxy to the underlying database doesn't go through IAM\.

- To connect to RDS Proxy using IAM authentication, follow the same general procedure as for connecting to an RDS DB instance or Aurora cluster using IAM authentication\.
+ To connect to RDS Proxy using IAM authentication, use the same general connection procedure as for IAM authentication with an RDS DB instance or Aurora cluster\.
 For general information about using IAM with RDS and Aurora, see [Security in Amazon RDS](UsingWithRDS.md)\.

  The major differences in IAM usage for RDS Proxy include the following:
 +  You don't configure each individual database user with an authorization plugin\.
 The database users still have regular user names and passwords within the database\.
 You set up Secrets Manager secrets containing these user names and passwords, and authorize RDS Proxy to retrieve the credentials from Secrets Manager\.